simonw/mendoza-trees-workshop/README.md

 ## Playing with the Django ORM in Jupyter

 Having loaded all of the trees, I used Jupyter to demonstrate some features of the Django ORM.
-The full notebook is `Trees-Django-ORM`.
+The full notebook is [Trees-Django-ORM](https://github.com/simonw/mendoza-trees-workshop/blob/master/Trees-Django-ORM.ipynb).
 The highlights were:

     from trees.models import Species, Tree
     from django.db.models import Count